 Indigenous communities are on the frontlines of those experiencing and adapting to climate change.
-Through the Fifth Assessment Tribal Research program, California is investing in tribally led climate change research initiatives throughout the Fifth Assessment products.
+Through the Fifth Assessment Tribal Research Program, California is investing in tribal-led climate change research initiatives throughout the Fifth Assessment products.
 This program will:

-- Engage with tribes early, often, and meaningfully throughout the Fifth Assessment, offering continued Government to Government Consultation. - Support tribal led research and assessments focused on climate change goals as identified by the State and Tribes through a tribal grant program. - Form a Tribal Advisory Group to guide the integration of traditional knowledge and tribal-led research into the State's Climate Assessment research portfolio. - Support information sharing and learning amongst and within Tribes. - Develop guidance and protocols to guide the State and researchers on meaningful collaboration around Indigenous Knowledge(s) (IK) and Tribal Expertise.
+- Engage with tribes early, often, and meaningfully throughout the Fifth Assessment, offering continued Government to Government Consultation. - Support tribal-led research and assessments focused on climate change goals as identified by the State and Tribes through a tribal grant program. - Form a Tribal Advisory Group to guide the integration of traditional knowledge and tribal-led research into the State's Climate Assessment research portfolio. - Support information sharing and learning amongst and within Tribes. - Develop guidance and protocols to guide the State and researchers on meaningful collaboration around Indigenous Knowledge(s) (IK) and Tribal Expertise.

-- Ongoing: Convene the Tribal Advisory Group. - Q2: Release Final Grant Funding Opportunity of the Tribal Research Grant Program. - Q4: Finalize Round 1 Grant Agreement and release Round 2 Draft Agreements. - Q2-Q4: Launch community engagement to scope the regional and tribal reports. - Q4: Scoping and RFI process for TEK/TK and Tribal Synthesis Report.
+- Ongoing: Convene the Tribal Advisory Group. - Q3: Release Final Grant Funding Opportunity of the Tribal Research Grant Program. - Q4: Announce Round 1 Grant Awards. - Q2-Q4: Launch community engagement to scope the regional and tribal reports. - Q4: Scoping and RFI process for IK Guidelines Project and Tribal Synthesis Report.